10 Practical Reasons Why Does the Woman Always Get Custody

 So, we are now very likely to see these judges rule from the perspective of what is best for children after divorce – and this often benefits single mothers more than it does fathers.
 The result?
 Single fathers get custody less frequently than single mothers do!

-Furthermore, women have a long history of being stereotyped as better caregivers than men, and this stereotype still affects how judges make rulings today.
+Furthermore, women have a long history of being stereotyped as better caregivers than men are, and this stereotype still affects how judges make rulings today.

 It was not until 1973 that California became one of only two states to pass legislation requiring gender-neutral consideration when making decisions about child custody and visitation rights.